-3 Read the text quickly.
-Which twins do each of these statements refer to?

-- a They seemed almost telepathic. - b They got married on the same day without knowing. c The similarities between their lives were truly remarkable. - d They had their own special language.

-4 Check the words and phrases in the box in your mini-dictionary.
+- 3 Read the text quickly.
+Which twins do each of these statements refer to? - a They seemed almost telepathic. - They got married on the same day without knowing.
+The similarities between their lives were truly - The similarities between their lives were truly remarkable. - d They had their own special language. - 4 Check the words and phrases in the box in your mini-dictionary.
 Then read the text again and tick the statements that are true about Professor Bouchard's research.

-to be adopted a coincide nce genes/genetic

-to influence some one to be sepa rated at birth

-your upbringing / to be brought tup
+to be adopted a coincidence genes/genetic to influence someone to be separated at birth your upbringing / to be brought up

-- a He contacted both identical and non-identical twins separated at birth. - b He collected as much information about them as he could. - c He found that the similarities between Terry and Margaret were very unusual. - d He found that twins who are brought up together always have more in common than twins who are brought up are the second to a second the second to a second to - brought up separately.
-He doesn't think upbringing has an important influence on personality. - He has found that genes can influence: - the things we do in our free time. - how intelligent we are. - our political opinions. - the illnesses we have. - the things we like and dislike.

-5 Discuss the following questions in small groups.

-- Which of the similarities between the 'Jim Twins' do you find the most amazing? - Which of the similarities do you think might be - genetic, and which must be a coincidence?
-Which do you think is more important to our personality - our genes or our upbringing?
+- He contacted both identical and non-identical twins separated at birth. - He collected as much information about them as he could. - He found that the similarities between Terry and Margaret were very unusual. - d He found that twins who are brought up together always have more in common than twins who are brought up separately. - He doesn't think upbringing has an important influence on personality. - He has found that genes can influence: - the things we do in our free time. - how intelligent we are. - our political opinions. - the illnesses we have.the things we like and dislike. - the timigs we like and distike - 5 Discuss the following questions in small groups - Which of the similarities between the 'lim Twins' do you find the most amazing? - Which of the similarities do you think might be genetic, and which must be a coincidence? - Which do you think is more important to our personality - our genes or our upbringing?

-Argaret Richardson and Terry Connelly have almost identical taste in clothes, both have four children of more or less the same age, and both were married on exactly the same day.
-Not surprising, perhaps, Margaret and Terry are identical twins.
-What is surprising is that they didn't even meet until they were in their midthirties - after their children were born.
+argaret Richardson and Terry

+Connelly have almost identical

+taste in clothes, both have four

+children of more or less the same

+age, and both were married on

+exactly the same day.
+Not

+surprising, perhaps, Margaret and

+Terry are identical twins.
+What is

+surprising is that they didn't even

+meet until they were in their midthirries - after their children were

+horn.

-It is well known that twins are closer than most brothers and sisters - after all, they spend more time in each other's company.
-Occasionally, this closeness becomes extreme: for example, Grace and Virginia Kennedy who as children invented their own language; or Greta and Freda Chapman who can speak the same words at the same time in the same voice, as if linked by telepathy.
+this well known that twins are closer than most brothers and sisters - after all, they spend more time in each other's company.
+Occasionally, this closeness becomes extreme: for example.
+Grace and Virginia Kennedy who as children invented their own language; or Greta and Freda Chapman who can speak the same words at the same time in the same voice, as if linked by telepathy.

-But what happens if, like Terry and Margaret, identical twins ar separated at birth and brought up in different families?
+But what happens if, like Terry and Margaret, identical twins are separated at birth and brought up in different families?
 Will their backgrounds make them completely different, or will their shared genes still mean that they have a lot in common?
-Professo Tom Bouchard from the University of Minnesota, set out to find the answer to this question.
+Professor Tom Bouchard from the University of Minnesota, set out to find the answer to this question.
 He traced more than a hundred pairs of twins who were adopted by different parents at birth, sixty-four of whom were identical twins.
-Each twin was then tested and interviewed about every detail of their life and personality.

-It turned out that Margaret and Terry were not unusual.
-As well as looking very similar, many twins had the same (Q, the same health problems, the same hobbies and interests, the same tattudes and even the same tastes.
+Each twin was then tested and interviewed about every detail of their life and personality it turned out that Margaret and Terry were not unusual.
+As well as looking very similar, many twins had the same IQ, the same health problems, the same hobbies and interests, the same attitudes and even the same tastes.
 Several pairs of twins arrived at their first meeting in the same clothes, and one pair of middle-aged women were wearing identical jewellery.
-Others had made the same career by Sarah Cunningham and Peter Moor, Longman 2005)
+Others had made the same career

-(from New Cutting Edge Intermediate
+(from New Cutting Edge Intermediate by Sarah Cunningham and Peter Moor, Longman 2005)